Operation¶

 details page in respective trino cluster.

-Admin UI - add and modify backend information¶
+Cluster UI - add and modify cluster information¶

-The admin page is used to configure the gateway to multiple backends.
-Existing backend information can also be modified using the same.
+The cluster page is used to configure Trino Gateway for multiple Trino clusters.
+Existing cluster information can also be modified using the edit button.

 Graceful shutdown¶